 Where to eat

 We had our lunch at the Cafe Pinto near the Gallery 2 and they also have one near the entrance.
 Each serving is already good for 2 persons and the price ranges from Php 200.00 – 400.00 ($4.34 – 8.70).
-We ordered for a Mediterranean pasta, California Maki, Strawberry fizz and Virgin lychee mojito which cost approximately Php 800.00 ($17.39).
-I love the virgin lychee mojito as I find it perfect for the meal but I don’t like the strawberry fizz cause it is very sweet.
+We ordered the Mediterranean pasta, California Maki, Strawberry fizz and Virgin lychee mojito which cost approximately Php 800.00 ($17.39).
+I love the virgin lychee mojito as I find it perfect for the meal on the other hand, the sweetness of the strawberry fizz did not complement the food.
 A thumbs up to their service because they attend to us as soon as we got in and served an ice cold water.

 How did we get there?